A new reality for a successful venture

 Seduced by Tuenti’s success, global telecom giant Telefónica acquired the company and helped it to evolve into a technology-focused mobile phone network.

-Our role was to support them in facing this new scenario to become a leading cloud phone company.
+Our role was to support them in this new scenario, helping them to become a leading cloud phone company.

 Encapsulating an innovating attitude